 For people who respond well to hormonal intervention, birth control can go a long way in reducing endo symptoms, or in rare cases, eliminating them altogether.

 I’ve tried hormonal intervention, but due to issues I was already experiencing with my mental health it wasn’t a good fit.
+Several years after coming off of hormonal birth control I had a pulmonary embolism.
+Because hormonal birth control increases the chances of blood clots, I can no longer go on the pill even if I wanted to.

-Personally, I’m against hormonal birth control on a whole for a handful of reasons (that’s another post for another time, but a lot of my opinions are based on reading The Period Repair Manual by Lara Briden), but for people who are comfortable with hormonal interventions, it can be an elegant solution for treating endometriosis.
+Personally, I’m somewhat against hormonal birth control on a whole for a handful of other reasons (that’s another post for another time, but a lot of my opinions are based on reading The Period Repair Manual by Lara Briden), but for people who are comfortable with hormonal interventions, it can be an elegant solution for treating endometriosis.

 The second option I haven’t experienced myself and that’s a laparoscopic surgery to remove the endometrium and scar tissue.
 In college I went in for a consultation about the surgery, and with the doctor determined that it’s something I wanted, just not yet.
 In short, the surgery isn’t a permanent solution and in some cases only provides a few months of relief.
 For me, the risks of going under anesthesia and the costs weren’t worth it.
+The doctor also stressed that it was something he recommended getting ~1 year before I hope to conceive.
+I didn’t want to get it in college and then put myself through another surgery a few years later when I decided I wanted to become pregnant.

 Now, for some people, the surgery is a near permanent solution.
 I’ve talked to a handful of women who have had the surgery and years later their symptoms haven’t reappeared.
-Their stories make me want to go forth with the surgery ASAP, but as of now my insurance doesn’t see it as a necessary procedure.
-With that in mind, it’d cost more than I’m willing to pay for a 50/50 shot at comfort.

 Treating endometriosis homeopathically